kiranvad/micelles/README.md

 2. Using seperate notebooks for each one of them : see the examples in [notebooks folder](/notebooks)

 ### Known issues:
-1. For some reason, the code to compute cylindrical core micelle behaves unexpectedly when using sasmodels
-2. Form factors of worm-like and vesicle-shaped micelles doesn't work as expected.
+1. Form factors of worm-like and vesicle-shaped micelles doesn't work as expected.
-3. Polydispertisty parameters are not being properly processed when using sasmodels.
+2. Polydispertisty parameters are not being properly processed when using sasmodels.

 ### To-Do :
 1. Implement example of optimization using bumps or other similar software